FinToolBench: Evaluating LLM Agents for Real-World Financial Tool Use: FinToolBench

-Tool-required questions are adapted from existing finance QA datasets, including the FinanceBench \cite{islam2023financebench} and the OpenFinData (dataset identifier \texttt{openfindata\_}\allowbreak\texttt{release}) \cite{openfindata2023github}.
-We standardize all sources into a unified \texttt{\{question, answer, category\}} format by concatenating the original category fields with the question text when needed.
-We retain only questions that are identified by Qwen3-8B as requiring tool calls, with the question length limited to 500 characters.
-The construction pipeline, including retrieval, verification, and deduplication, is detailed in the appendix (Appendix~\ref{sec:questions}).
+\paragraph{Sources and selection.} Tool-required questions are adapted from existing finance QA datasets, including FinanceBench~\citep{islam2023financebench} and OpenFinData (\texttt{openfindata\_}\allowbreak\texttt{release})~\citep{openfindata2024}.
+We standardize all sources into a unified \texttt{\{question, answer, category\}} format and retain only questions identified by Qwen3-8B as requiring tool calls, with length capped at 500 characters.
+To ensure \bench{} strictly evaluates external tool use rather than parametric memory, queries answerable via static knowledge are excluded; we keep only items that need real-time market data, specific regulatory filings, or quantitative calculations.